desikazone/ML-Prediction-Assignment-Writeup/README.md

 Detection Prevalence   0.2845   0.1939   0.1735   0.1642   0.1839
 Balanced Accuracy      1.0000   0.9997   0.9970   0.9984   0.9999
 ```
-5. Obtain the predictions by applying the model on test data.Since random forest method gives better accuracy it is finalized and applied on the test data to obtain the predictions
+5.Obtain the predictions by applying the model on test data.Since random forest method gives better accuracy it is finalized and applied on the test data to obtain the predictions
 ```{r}
 #######since random forest method gives better accuracy using that on test data####
 rf_predict1<-predict(rf_fit,pml_testing1,type="class")